Avro schemas#

 Sasquatch uses Avro as serialization format.
-An advantage of Avro is that it provides a schema and supports schema evolution with the help of the Confluent Schema Registry.
+Avro is a binary format, it provides a schema for the data and supports schema evolution via the Confluent Schema Registry.

 {